-The discount rate used to measure the total pension liability for 2020 and 2019 was 5.00%.
+The discount rate used to measure the total pension liability for 2021 was 4.00% (5.00% for 2020).
 The projection of cash flows used to determine the discount rate assumed that contributions will continue to be made at the current rate and that contributions will be made at rates at least equal to the actuarially determined contribution rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.